CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 3. Select the **Secure transfer to storage accounts should be enabled** under **Encrypt data in transit** section.
 You can search it using the search box.

-   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
+   > **Note**: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.

 4. From the top menu bar, click on the **Deny** button. *Enforce and Deny options provide you another way to improve your score by preventing security misconfigurations*.